Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Simulation-based Numerical Results

-We next discuss a variant of our setting in which we are able to sample the system at other time instances rather than only at the arrivals.
+We next discuss a variant of our setting in which we can sample the system at other instances rather than only at the arrivals.
 One feasible approach is to modify the learning process as follows.
-Fix a deterministic sampling duration $d$.
+Set a fixed sampling duration $d$.
 At each sampling time $t$, update functions $g$ and $h$ and the admittance probability accordingly.
 From any sampling time $t$, if an arrival occurs before $d$ units of time, sample the system at the arrival and decide admission according to updated parameters.
-Otherwise, if $d$ units of time pass without an arrival, then sample the system at $t+d$.
+Otherwise, if $d$ units of time pass without an arrival, sample the system at $t+d$.
 After a new sampling is done, repeat the previous steps.
-Note that (as a rule of thumb) in order for sampling to contribute to the learning, the chosen sampling duration $d$ should be less than $1/\lambda$; setting $d=+\infty$ corresponds to policy $\Pi_{\mathrm{Alg1}}$.
-In \Cref{fig:sample}, for a system with $k=2$ servers, arrival rate $\lambda=2$, $c/R=1.5$, $\epsilon=0.4$, and $f(n)=\exp\left(n^{1-\epsilon}\right)$, we depict the performance of the sampling scheme.
-When the service rate is higher than the arrival rate, the performance of \Cref{alg1} can be improved by sampling; see \Cref{fig:sample_a}.
-However, as shown in \Cref{fig:sample_b}, when sampling according to the arrival rate is fast enough, performance does not improve much with this additional sampling.
+Note that (as a rule of thumb) for sampling to contribute to the learning, sampling duration $d$ should be less than $1/\lambda$; setting $d=+\infty$ corresponds to policy $\pi_{\mathrm{Alg1}}$.
+In \Cref{fig:sample}, in a $2-$server system with $\lambda=2$, $c/R=1.5$, $f(n)=\exp\left(n^{1-\epsilon}\right)$, and $\epsilon=0.4$, we depict the performance of the sampling scheme.
+When $\mu>\lambda$, the performance of \Cref{alg1} can be improved by sampling; see \Cref{fig:sample_a}.
+However, as shown in \Cref{fig:sample_b}, when sampling according to the arrival rate is fast enough, performance does not improve with additional sampling.
 Moreover, \Cref{fig:sample} suggests that an adaptive sampling scheme might achieve the best trade-off.

+{ Finally, in \Cref{fig:new_high} and \Cref{fig:new_low}, we provide simulation results obtained by running our algorithms for systems with a finite, non-zero waiting room---both figures are with $5$ servers and waiting room $N=5$ places.
+As with the no-waiting room case, for the Erlang-B systems, for high service rates, the regret is constant---see \Cref{fig:new_high} (\Cref{fig:new_high_a} and \Cref{fig:new_high_b})---, and for low service rates, the regret grows logarithmically in the number of arrivals---see \Cref{fig:new_low} (\Cref{fig:new_low_a} and \Cref{fig:new_low_b}).}